 DBT is a therapy model that combines 1:1 treatment with an empathic therapist with classes on specific skills for problem-solving and mindful presence for ourselves and others.
 Together, these two aspects help improve emotional regulation (i.e., our ability to stay calm in stressful situations or return to calm after being upset) and reduce patterns of behavior, emotion, thinking, and relating (interpersonally) that aren’t actually helpful.

 By giving participants skills to increase the quality and satisfaction of personal relationships, DBT can help build support systems that support long-term recovery.
 DBT approaches treatment through individual therapy, group skills training, a consultation team, and regular phone coaching.

 What makes DBT different from other therapies?

-For participants, DBT will probably feel different from other therapies because in addition to one on one therapy with a therapist, you’ll also be attending a learning-focused group and you’ll have access to your therapist (or a therapist they collaborate with) that you can reach out to by phone for support on tough days.
+For participants, DBT will probably feel different from other therapies because, in addition to one-on-one therapy with a therapist, you’ll also be attending a learning-focused group.
+You’ll also have access to your therapist (or a therapist they collaborate with), whom you can contact by phone for support on tough days.

 What is the GIVE skill in DBT?

 The GIVE skill-set helps to build and maintain healthy interpersonal relationships, from intimate/close relationships to coworkers.
 Click here to learn what the DBT acronym GIVE stands for.

 It is a form of therapy that is considered helpful for more complex disorders.

 Dear Man is a skill-set that can help us grow our ability to communicate and function in healthy relationships.
 This DBT acronym is one of the original DBT concepts created by Marsha Linehan, who is the original creator of DBT.
 Click here to learn what the DBT acronym DEAR MAN stands for.